jeff4/bionotes.github.io/index.md

 		* Rate = + (1/**d**)(&#916;[**D**]/&#916;t) *product D*

-## Sections 12.2 - 12.4: Rate Laws for 0th-, 1st-, and 2nd-order Reactions; Unimolecular, Bimolecular, and Termolecular Elementary Reactions; E<sub>a</sub>, exo- & endothermic reactions(p.
+### Sections 12.2 - 12.4: Rate Laws for 0th-, 1st-, and 2nd-order Reactions; Unimolecular, Bimolecular, and Termolecular Elementary Reactions; E<sub>a</sub>, exothermic and endothermic rxns(p.
 422-436)
 * Constant k is the specific rate a reacion will run at a given temperature, multiplied by a relevant concentration of a reactant or product.
 	* **Zeroth Order Reaction = k * [A]<sup>0</sup>** = k * 1 = k. means that reaction proceeds independently of concentration of A.
 	* **First Order Reaction = k * [A]<sup>1</sup>** reaction directly proportional to concentration of A